Ha*Ash: Personal lives

+In 2012, Hanna Nicole began dating Mexican-American Juan Carlos Herrera.
+The couple were married on January 9, 2016, with her fiancé Juan Carlos Herrera after 4 years of relationship.
+The wedding took place in Cuernavaca, Morelos, with her sister Ashley and the singer Joy Huerta from Jesse & Joy, the bridesmaids and those in charge of singing the waltz for the newlyweds.
+On December 8, 2019, during the final part of a concert with Ha*Ash, metallic pink papers were released at the end of the performance of the song "Perdón, Perdón", later, on December 19, he announced that he was waiting for his first daughter, detailing that those released papers reflected the sex of the baby.
+Their daughter Mathilda Grace Herrera was born on June 2, 2020, in Houston.

+In 2017, Ashley Grace went public with her diagnosis of mild OCD.

 Career

 2002–2004: Formation and self-titled album

 In April 2002, the sisters adopted the name Ha*Ash and signed to Sony Music Latin when they were 16 and 15.
 The same year, they signed a management deal with Seitrack Management (OCESA Seitrack).
 In April 2002 they released their first single, "Odio Amarte", which was a hit on Mexican radio stations, TV channels, and festivals.
 They recorded their self-titled debut album Ha*Ash with the Mexican producer Áureo Baqueiro.
 The album was released on May 11, 2003, and peaked at No. 3 in the Mexican album charts and No. 19 in the US Billboard Latin Pop Albums chart.

 Their second single "Estés Donde Estés" was used as the theme for the Televisa telenovela Clap, el lugar de tus sueños, which provided wider dissemination of their music.
 It peaked at No. 9 on Billboard Latin Pop chart and No. 14 on the Hot Latin Tracks chart.
 The ballad "Te Quedaste" peaked at No. 17 on Billboard Latin Pop chart and No. 28 on Hot Latin Tracks.
 Ha*Ash appeared on the soundtrack to the Mexican animated film Magos y Gigantes, contributing the song "Un Amigo Así".
 Throughout 2003 and 2004, they performed 150 concerts in Mexico, including an appearance at the Teatro Metropólitan in Mexico City.

 In February 2004, they received their first gold record for sales of more than 75,000 copies of their debut album in Mexico, followed by a platinum award the following month.
 In 2005, their single "Soy Mujer", was used in the third version of Big Brother VIP Mexico.
 Another single, "Si Pruebas una Vez", was released in November 2005.
 A special edition of the debut album was released, featuring videos and interviews.